viamrobotics/docs/docs/services/slam/run-slam-cartographer.md

 ---
-title: "Run SLAM on your Robot with a LIDAR"
+title: "Run Cartographer SLAM on your Robot with a LIDAR"
-linkTitle: "Run SLAM on your Robot with a LIDAR"
+linkTitle: "Run Cartographer SLAM on your Robot with a LIDAR"
 weight: 50
 type: "docs"
 draft: false
-description: "Instructions to run a Cartographer SLAM service with either a LIDAR (Rplidar A1 or A3) or an existing dataset."
+description: "Instructions to run Cartographer SLAM with a LIDAR (Rplidar A1 or A3) or sample dataset."
 tags: ["slam", "camera", "services", "lidar"]
 # SMEs: Kat
 ---